cznewt/architect-api/README.rst

 Inventory is the Architect's metadata engine.
 It encapsulates and unifies data from various metadata sources to provide inventory/metadata for various orchestration services.
+Basically serves as metadata proxy with clients.
 Currently supported metadata engines are:

 * reclass (python3 version)
+* salt-formulas

 The following inventory providers are to be intergrated in near future.

+* varstack
 * hiera
-* saltstack

-There is a plan to integrate workflow (multi-step forms) defitions to simplify creation of complex infrastructure models.
+There is a plan to integrate simple UI workflow (multi-step form wizards) defitions to simplify creation of complex service models.

 Manager Component